 Birdwatchers may have the chance to observe significant species such as the Purple Gallinule, the Snail Kite, and a huge array of ducks and waterfowl, like Limpkins (sometimes referred to as ‘crying birds’).
 Special prizes on any birding checklist in Florida are the rare or large species such as the Sandhill Crane, Crested Caracara, and Mottled Duck.

 There is even a good chance of sighting the Florida Grasshopper Sparrow, one of Florida’s most endangered birds.
-They are common to Kissimmee Prairie Preserve State Park.
+They are common to Kissimmee Prairie Preserve State Park, click here to see a beautiful video of one of our greatest natural assets.
 For an outdoor birding paradise it is recommended you visit the awesome bird watching trails at the Taylor Creek Stormwater Treatment Area and the Lake Okeechobee Scenic Trail, which circles Lake Okeechobee.

 If quiet birding viewing is not the only thing you had in mind, there are also plenty of activities to keep the whole family entertained.
 There are so many activities we offer, so dive right in.